 News, events, media, seminars and more

-Electronic discovery (eDiscovery) is the wider known process, however, for the purposes of this article eDisclosure will be the focus as this is a specific term used in the Civil Procedure Rules of England and Wales.
-Some of the terms and processes within can also still be applied to eDiscovery.
+Electronic discovery (also known as eDiscovery) is the wider known process.
+However, for the purposes of this article, eDisclosure will be the focus as this is the specific terminology used in the Civil Procedure Rules of England and Wales.
+Some of the terms and processes within can still be applied to eDiscovery.

 If there is an injunction to produce data relevant to a court case, it must be produced.
 Where there is a Disclosure Order, the costs involved in processing, reviewing and analysing the data can be substantial, sometimes in the region of hundreds of thousands of pounds for complex requests.
 All of this has combined to make it even more difficult for the judges to manage cases effectively.

 Luckily, unlike the in US, in England and Wales we have the opportunity to estimate the costs prior to court; court rules require a Disclosure Report and an estimate of the broad range of costs of disclosure to be filed at court before the first case management conference (CMC).

 A report, verified by a statement of truth, that:

 In an eDisclosure process, whenever a document is deemed relevant, irrespective of where in the world it may be located, it would be expected that all reasonable steps are taken to ensure all copies of the electronic data are captured.
 Failure to comply with a Court order or the parties’ agreement to forensically image all relevant ESI can result in substantial damages that may severely impact an organisation’s ability to operate.